GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  They further hold that “in the messianic age we expect the abolition of all wars between men and complete disarmament” (Is.
 2:4)

- But noting that people “still clinging to their errors and denial of God” and that “we . . . see the nations fighting and contending with each other more violently than before, they say the messianic age has not yet come.”
+ But noting that people “still clinging to their errors and denial of God” and that “we …see the nations fighting and contending with each other more violently than before, they say the messianic age has not yet come.”

- In this manner, the Jews refute . . . “the opinion held by . . . the Christians” (The Jewish Philosophers, 178-9).
+ In this manner, the Jews refute …“the opinion held by …the Christians” (The Jewish Philosophers, 178-9).

 (2) Second,, seeing Jesus as a deity in equality with God the Father (Jn.
 10:30: “I and the Father are one”) is nothing short of blasphemy (Matt.
 26:65), since the traditional Jews hold to the singularity of God (Deut.
 6:4: “Hear, O Israel: The LORD our God, the LORD is one”).